purplewizard/qncmbe/README.md

 The `-e` is short for `--editable`.
 Essentially, it will install the package as a *link* to the current folder, rather than copying it into the python installation.
 So, when you `import` from a Python script, it will automatically import the latest version.

 So the `-e` flag is useful if you are planning to make changes to the module.
 However, it means that you have to maintain a local copy of the code.

-## To Do

-- Add code for tracking element usage (`cellusage`)
-- Take the code for simulating reflectance oscillations (contained in Reflectance_oscillation_calculator*.ipynb files) and turn it into a proper package + examples.
-- Add code for analyzing Al dynamics measurements?

 ## Authors